akamai/pallas/README.md

 Pallas makes querying AWS Athena easy.

-We found it very helpful for loading data to Jupyter Notebook, but it is designed to be generic and usable in any application.
+We found it valuable for analyses in Jupyter Notebook, but it is designed to be generic and usable in any application.

 Features: